An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Orbifolds of 3D Layer Groups

 \subsection{Orbifolds of Layer Groups}

-Let $L$ be a crystallographic layer group acting on the thickened plane $\mathbb{R}^2 \times I$, where $I$ denotes the unit interval.
-The quotient $O = (\mathbb{R}^2 \times I)/L$ is a compact three-dimensional orbifold.
-As in the planar setting, we denote by $X_O$ the underlying compact $3$–manifold obtained by forgetting the singular structure.
+Let first $L$ be a crystallographic layer group acting on the thickened plane $\mathbb{R}^2 \times \mathbb{R}$, that is obtained as a direct extension of one of the 17 wallpaper group, namely one containing no symmetry that reverses the $z$-coordinate.
+The quotient $O = (\mathbb{R}^2 \times \mathbb{R})/L$ is a three-dimensional orbifold.
+As in the planar setting, we denote by $X_O$ the underlying $3$–manifold obtained by forgetting the singular structure.

 Thickening a wallpaper orbifold does not change the Euler characteristic of its underlying space.
-Since $I$ is contractible, we have $\chi(I)=1$, and therefore
+Since $ \mathbb{R}$ is contractible, we have $\chi( \mathbb{R})=1$, and therefore